codeplatoon-devops/calculator-webapp/README.md

 ## Installation

+Run `sudo apt update` or `sudo yum update` to update your package manager.
+We will use `apt` in the guide code here but you can replace `apt` with `yum` and everything should work.

 ### Installing pip

 [pip](https://pypi.org/project/pip/) is a Python package manager - it is the recommeneded tool for installing Python packages.